-The 5 Must-Have Features of your Process Automation Application in 2021
+The 5 Must-Have Features of your Workflow Automation Application in 2023

-At the time of this writing, business process automation is skyrocketing.
+At the time of this writing, workflow automation is skyrocketing.

-According to a recent McKinsey study, nearly two-thirds of businesses are moving to implement process automation.
+According to a recent McKinsey study, nearly two-thirds of businesses are moving to implement workflow automation.
 That’s up 9% from the same study conducted just 2 years ago.

 And it isn’t just enterprise automation.
 Small-, medium-, and growth-sized companies are all taking advantage of automation to get more out of their business operations: increasing output, reducing costs, making customers happier, and beating the competition.